beckerluke/personal_changelog_mar_2020-master/README.md

 #### Friday, March 13th, 2020
 - Projects: Workout App: Created a button for user to click to generate a random full body workout

+#### Saturday, March 14th, 2020
+- Projects: Workout App: Added button to generate back workout.
+Created generator function in workoutSaga to handle only back workouts.
+Adjusted backExercise router to send back four randomly selected back exercises to client to be rendered